Abdoucama10/Mydfir-30day-Microsoft-Challenge/README.md

-# 🛡️ MyDFIR 30-Day Microsoft Challenge
+# 🛡️ MYDFIR 30-Day Microsoft Challenge

 ## 🎯 Purpose

-I’m sharing this project to demonstrate my passion for cybersecurity by publishing my learning journey and hands-on projects.
-I aim to show continuous learning through practical, real-world labs that teach a Cloud SOC workflow.
+I recently joined the **MyDFIR SOC Communty Program**, which is designed to help participants gain **hands-on experience** and develop **job-ready cybersecurity skills** through practical labs, guided projects, and real-world simulations.

+As part of this journey, I’m sharing my work on the **Microsoft 30-Day Security Challenge**, one of several projects within the program.

+By documenting my progress, I aim to showcase my technical growth, demonstrate my ability to apply SOC concepts in real-world scenarios, and strengthen my expertise in cybersecurity operations.

 ---

 ## 📘 Project Overview
-This repository documents my progress in the **Microsoft 30-Day Security Challenge**, where I’m building and managing a **cloud-based Security Operations Center (SOC)** from scratch using **Microsoft Sentinel** and other Microsoft security tools.
+This repository documents my progress in the **Microsoft 30-Day Challenge**, where I’m building and managing a **cloud-based  (SOC)** from scratch using **Microsoft Sentinel** and other Microsoft security tools.

-The goal of this challenge is to gain **hands-on experience** in modern cloud SOC operations — from environment setup to incident investigation and response.
+The goal of this challenge is to gain hands-on experience in modern cloud SOC operations from environment setup to incident investigation and response, with a focus on phishing analysis, threat detection, and incident reporting.

 **Tools used**
 - Microsoft Sentinel